frondesce/claudecode-switch/README.md

 - If `claude` doesn’t resolve to `~/bin/claude`, open a new terminal or run `hash -r`.
 - Ensure `~/bin` is **first** on your PATH.
 - Node 20+ is required; if an older Node is present, the installer will try to upgrade via NodeSource/NVM (needs `curl`).
+- If `curl` is missing, the installer will prompt to install it via your package manager (requires sudo); otherwise please install curl manually.
 - Very old distros: use **NVM** to install Node 20+ if system packages are outdated.
 - Using `nvm`: keep the `export PATH="$HOME/bin:$PATH"` line **after** the `nvm` init lines in your shell rc.